Post-Event Imagery: Why It Matters When Disaster Strikes

 While no jurisdiction ever wants a disaster to occur, anticipating the risks of a flood, hurricane, tornado, or other event can help reduce damage and potentially save lives.
 Emergency managers, assessors, GIS professionals, public safety leaders, homeland security agencies, and other disaster relief providers use Pictometry® imagery from EagleView to see the changes before and after an event.

 How many events have we flown?
-The map above shows nearly 50 locations that have received post-event Pictometry aerial imagery.
-Keep reading to see where Pictometry imagery has made a difference after catastrophic events, and scroll down to see our interactive map.
+As many as 50 locations have received post-event Pictometry aerial imagery as of January 2018.
+Keep reading to learn about where Pictometry imagery has made a difference after catastrophic events, and scroll down to see our interactive map.

 Pictometry imagery was captured for five hurricanes and tropical storms, including Hurricane Katrina in 2005 and Superstorm Sandy in 2012.
 Both disasters ranked as the costliest and most deadly hurricanes in the United States.